 Willard Yuill - Willard Yuill is the Chairman and Chief Executive Officer of The Monarch Corporation.
 He is a Director of Shaw Communications Inc. and is Chairman of their Human Resources and Compensation Committee.
 Mr. Yuill is Chair and Chief Executive Officer of Monarch Ventures Inc., a Canadian private equity company and CSH International Inc., a United States private equity company.
 Mr. Yuill is currently a Trustee of the St. Andrew's College Foundation.
 He is a former Director of Western Financial Group, the Alberta Economic Development Authority and the Medicine Hat Exhibition and Stampede Ltd. and he is past Chair of the Alberta chapter of the World Presidents Organization.
-Mr. Yuill received an Honorary Doctor of Laws from the University of Lethbridge.
+Mr. Yuill received an Honorary Doctor of Laws from the University of Lethbridge and is a recent inductee into the 2017 Calgary Business Hall of Fame.

 Robert Espey - Mr. Espey has held a variety of senior management roles across a diverse group of industry sectors including manufacturing, international consulting, and the Canadian military.
-Mr. Espey holds a Bachelor of Engineering (Mechanical) from Royal Military College and a Masters in Business Administration from the University of Western Ontario.
+Mr. Espey is currently President and Chief Executive Officer of Parkland Fuel Corporation and holds a Bachelor of Engineering (Mechanical) from Royal Military College and a Masters in Business Administration from the University of Western Ontario.